-Coral bleaching; sedimentation; Alteration of river flows, changes in salinity and freshwater inflows; and Unemployment.
-Other important direct causes are: Accidental capture / bycatch; and Poor water quality.
+Coral bleaching; sedimentation;

+Alteration of river flows, changes in salinity and freshwater inflows; and

+Unemployment.

+Accidental capture / bycatch; and

+Poor water quality.

 The sectors responsible for causing the decline in populations of reef and demersal fish include: fisheries (all sectors including mariculture).
 Physical habitat damage, degradation and loss and damage to nursery grounds are caused by urbanisation, tourism, agriculture and forestry, mining, fisheries (all sectors except for recreational and sport), energy and environmental.
 The resource use practices and underlying (social, legal and political) causes are as follows: